 Women have been trying to enhance the look of their breasts for over 100 years.
 In addition to the long history of breast implants, “falsies” and other padded devices have taken up where Mother Nature left off.
 Women have tried injecting many different substances directly into their breasts and have unfortunately been subjected to dubious and outright dangerous options over the years by unscrupulous hucksters.
 Thankfully, Dr. Sorokin’s breast augmentation patients have better options than ever before.
 Saline implants, structured saline implants, cohesive silicone implants, and gummy bear highly cohesive implants are available to safely enhance your breasts!

 As you probably know, both silicone gel and saline implants are widely available for most breast augmentation surgeries.
 For a long time, due to unfounded claims about a link between silicone implants and autoimmune disorders, silicone implants fell out of favor in the United States.
-After over a decade of research and technological advances, silicone implants are again FDA approved as safe medical devices.
+After over a decade of research and technological advances, silicone implants were again FDA approved as safe medical devices in 2006.
 Silicone is fast becoming the preferred implant type for women from New Jersey and Philadelphia choosing breast enlargement with Dr. Sorokin.
 Silicone gel breast implants have been labeled as safe and effective devices by the FDA, and you can choose to use them with confidence that they are one of the most rigorously studied medical devices in the history of the United States.
-In addition the “Ideal Implant” structured breast implant is in between saline and silicone in terms of feel.
+Dr. Sorokin offers both saline and silicone breast implants however 95% of the implants he places are gummy highly cohesive silicone gel breast implants.
 If you still have lingering doubts, you can learn more about the safety of silicone gel implants by coming to see Dr. Sorokin, who will show you actual implants and explain the history of these devices.

 But implant material isn’t the only decision you’ll need to make about breast augmentation.
 Some women who visit Delaware Valley Plastic Surgery struggle to select the “right” breast implant size, while others want to learn more about surgical methods that can help minimize the appearance of scarring.
+Most women who come to see Dr. Sorokin in the Society Hill Philadelphia plastic surgery office are not looking for huge breasts.
+While some ladies indeed want to have the Dolly Parton appearance, most are looking for enhanced, body proportionately sized breasts.
+They are tired of having to buy mismatched bathing suit sizes and wearing padded bras all of the time and want to have breasts that are proportionately sized to their body.
 During your consultation, Dr. Sorokin will set aside time to answer every question, address every concern, and review your goals so that you can choose a carefully tailored augmentation procedure for pleasing results in the months and years to come.

 Why Choose Dr. Sorokin?

+Experience counts.
+It’s really that simple.
+In this area you won’t find another surgeon who does as many primary breast augmentations.
 Dr. Sorokin’s most frequent surgery is breast augmentation.
 He was called “The Breast Doctor” by a happy patient who needed a revision from surgery performed by another surgeon and the name has stuck.
-He performs breast enhancement surgeries hundreds of times every year.
+He performs breast enhancement and breast revisional surgeries hundreds of times every year.
 When Dr. Sorokin initially started his practice, he performed the full range of plastic surgery procedures from cleft lips to hand surgery to wound reconstruction to breast and body.
 However, he quickly realized that his true passion was for breast enhancement and has directed his energies toward breast procedures.
-Patients throughout New Jersey looking for breast enhancement have responded well to a surgeon that focuses mainly on the breast and have been willing to drive hours for this specialization.
-Word has spread and now it is very common for patients to come to us from Pennsylvania, New York, Maryland, Connecticut and recently we have been catering even to an international clientele.
+Patients throughout New Jersey, Philadelphia, Delaware, and New York looking for breast enhancement have responded well to a surgeon that focuses mainly on the breast and have been willing to drive hours for this specialization.
+Word has spread and now it is very common for patients to come to us from New York, Maryland, Connecticut and recently we have been catering even to an international clientele.